Michael Primeaux

 A Word on Elegance

 What do I mean by elegance?
 Most software engineers equate elegance to efficiency.
 Still some equate elegance to robustness.
 Others choose correctness.
 All are variables in the equation of elegance.
 Many other variables exist and all are important.
-Make no mistake, software is art.
-Some artists prefer oil on canvas as their medium.
-Others choose water color.
-As software design engineers (SDEs), we have chosen 1s and 0s to communicate our creative visions.

 Read more...